ruthyde/Ruth-s-restaurant-order-analysis-/README.md

 # Ruth-s-restaurant-order-analysis-
-This is a project analyzing menu items orders for a restaurant
+This is a project analyzing the orders for a restaurant serving international cuisine.